Monty Python and the Holy Grail: Spamalot

-In 2005, the film was adapted as a Tony Award-winning Broadway musical, Spamalot.
-Written primarily by Idle, the show has more of an overarching plot and leaves out certain portions of the movie due to difficulties in rendering certain effects on stage.
-Nonetheless, many of the jokes from the film are present in the show.
+The film was adapted as the 2005 Tony Award-winning Broadway musical Spamalot.
+Written primarily by Idle, the stage show offers a revised plot, while retaining many jokes from the film.

+In May 2018, 20th Century Fox green-lit a film adaptation of the musical.
+Idle would write the screenplay and stage director Casey Nicholaw would direct.
+Slated to begin filming in early 2019, production was delayed as a result of the acquisition of 20th Century Fox by The Walt Disney Company.
+The project announced a move to Paramount Pictures on January 6, 2020, with Idle and Nicholaw still attached as writer and director, and Dan Jinks joining as a producer.
+However, in 2021, Idle confirmed on his Twitter account that the film would not be made because two of his former colleagues opposed it.

+A Broadway revival began previews on October 31, 2023 at the St. James Theatre, with an official opening night of November 16, 2023.

-In 2013, the Pythons lost a legal case to Mark Forstater, the film's producer, over royalties for the derivative work, Spamalot.
-They owed a combined £800,000 in legal fees and back royalties to Forstater.
+In 2013, the Pythons lost a legal case to Mark Forstater, the film's producer, owing a combined £800,000 in legal fees and back royalties to Forstater for the derivative work of Spamalot.
 To help cover the cost of these royalties and fees, the group arranged and performed in a stage show, Monty Python Live (Mostly), held at the O2 Arena in London in July 2014.

-In May 2018, it was announced that 20th Century Fox had green-lit a film adaptation of the musical.
-Idle would write the screenplay and stage director Casey Nicholaw would direct.
-Filming was to begin in early 2019 but was delayed due to the acquisition of 20th Century Fox by The Walt Disney Company.
-On January 6, 2020, it was announced that the project would move to Paramount Pictures and that it was set to begin pre-production, with Idle and Nicholaw still attached as writer and director and Dan Jinks joining as a producer.